JorikVL/iot-KIST-DigitalTwin/Documentation.md

     }

 <br>

-When the script is first initiated it creates a list "sensors" of the object "Sensor".
+When the script is first initiated it creates a list "sensors" of the object "Sensor" to store all the sensors.

     public List<Sensor> sensors = new List<Sensor>();

 <br>

-The "AddSensor" method creates a new sensor called "newSensor" it uses the JsonUtility.FromJson method to create a Sensor object from the json text that was passed trough the string argument of the method.
+The "AddSensor" method creates a new sensor called "newSensor" it uses the [JsonUtility.FromJson](https://docs.unity3d.com/ScriptReference/JsonUtility.FromJson.html) method to create a Sensor object from the json text that was passed trough the string argument of the method.
 The if structure checks if the "newSensor" object contains data.
 If true it adds the sensor to the list "sensors".
 If there is a error in the method the try catch will show an error message in the debug console.